-Living a mindful life, whenever you are gripped by anger, paranoia, insecurity, at that moment, if you can remind yourself of the promises you made to yourself, if you can focus on the code of conduct you have set for yourself, you are well on your way to be a superman (or superwoman) of your inner world.
+Living a mindful life, whenever you are gripped by anger, paranoia, insecurity, at that moment, if you can remind yourself of the promises you made to yourself, if you can focus on the code of conduct you have set for yourself, you are well on your way to being a superman (or superwoman) of your inner world.
 Without having to do hours and hours of meditation, without the support of some grand theory, without subjugation to any religious authority, you would gain exceptional freedom of thought.
 You will become independent.
-Independent of their opinions, affirmations, treatment, conduct.
+Independent of their opinions, affirmations, treatment, or conduct.

-Independent, it means you are only Dependent on what is In you.
+Independent.
+It means you are only Dependent on what is In you.
 This is freedom.